bbeyene/db-imp-benchmark/PART2.md

 | Transactions | No | Yes |

 ### 2. Index Condition Pushdown
-The most frequently used storage engine is InnoDB - when a primary-key is specified, rows are inserted ordered according to the primary-key and a clustered index is created and entire rows can be read in quickly.
-Index Condition Pushdown (ICP) is an optimization setting that can be toggled for use when a secondary index is created.
-If it is toggled off, "the storage engine traverses the (secondary) index to locate rows" and "returns them to the MySQL server which evaluates the WHERE condition for the rows."
-If enabled, and the WHERE condition in the query only needs the indexed column, then it can push it to the storage engine which evaluates the condition using the index entry "and only if this is satisfied is the row read from the table."
-This makes queries that use only the secondary index column more performant.
+The most frequently used storage engine is InnoDB - when a primary-key is specified, rows are inserted ordered according to the primary-key and a clustered index is created so that entire rows can be read in quickly. _Index Condition Pushdown_ (ICP) is an optimization setting that can be toggled when a secondary index is created.
+If it is off, "the storage engine traverses the (secondary) index to locate rows" and "returns them to the MySQL server which evaluates the WHERE condition for the rows."
+If enabled, and the WHERE condition in the query only needs the secondary indexed column, then it can push it to the storage engine which evaluates the condition using the index entry "and only if this is satisfied is the row read from the table."
+This is supposed to make queries that use the secondary indexed column along with other columns to be retrieved more performant.

 ### 3.